Rani Mukerji filmography

-Rani Mukerji is an Indian actress known for her work in Hindi films.
-She made her screen debut with a parallel lead role in Biyer Phool (1996), a Bengali film directed by her father Ram Mukherjee.
-Her first leading role was that of a rape victim in the 1996 social drama Raja Ki Aayegi Baraat, for which she won a special jury trophy at the Screen Awards.
-In 1998 she received wider recognition for her role alongside Aamir Khan in the action film Ghulam.
-Later that year, her breakthrough role as the romantic interest of Shah Rukh Khan's character in the romantic drama Kuch Kuch Hota Hai earned Mukerji her first Filmfare Award in the Best Supporting Actress category.
-She followed this initial success by portraying the leading lady in several films, including Hello Brother (1999) and Nayak: The Real Hero (2001), none of which helped propel her career forward.
+Hindi film actress Rani Mukerji made her screen debut in Biyer Phool (1996), a Bengali film directed by her father Ram Mukherjee.
+Her first leading role was that of a rape victim in the 1996 social drama Raja Ki Aayegi Baaraat.
+In 1998 she received wider recognition for her role alongside Aamir Khan in the action film Ghulam, and had her breakthrough as the romantic interest of Shah Rukh Khan's character in the romantic drama Kuch Kuch Hota Hai.
+The latter earned Mukerji her first Filmfare Award in the Best Supporting Actress category.
+She followed this by playing the leading lady in several films, including Hello Brother (1999) and Nayak: The Real Hero (2001), none of which helped propel her career forward.